 A term sheet lays out the terms and conditions for investment.
 It’s used to negotiate the final terms, which are then written up in a contract.

 A good term sheet aligns the interests of the investors and the founders, because that’s better for everyone involved (and the company) in the long run.
-A bad term sheet pits investors and founders against each other.
+A bad term sheet pits investors and founders against each other — and that is not good for business growth.

 It’s not done until it’s done